LightDestory/OpenSearch-Presentation/README.md

 This is just a informative slideshow with the main events that brought to OpenSearch.

 ## Usage

+### Live slideshow
+>You can checkout the live slideshow at the following link: [Click Here](https://lightdestory.github.io/OpenSearch-Presentation/#/).
+The interactive code doesn't work here.

+### Jupyter Notebook
-For the most immersive tutorial, please setup Jupyter Notebook and run the notebook provided.
+>For the most immersive tutorial, please setup Jupyter Notebook and run the notebook provided.
 It contains interactive code snippets!

 ## Information Sources
 * [OpenSearch Official Website](https://www.opensearch.org/)